 Canvas: the learning management system will be the central online communication hub for the class.
-Recorded video lectures, assignments, grades, additional readings and messages related to class will be posted through the Canvas system.
+Assignments, grades, additional readings and messages related to class will be posted through the Canvas system.
 You will access Canvas using your SJSU login and password at https://sjsu.instructure.com.

-\Please be sure that your email is listed correctly, or you risk missing key information communicated throughout the semester.
+Please be sure that your email is listed correctly, or you risk missing key information communicated throughout the semester.